csommerl/js120/lesson1/lesson1_notes.md

    - Nouns are (types of) objects.
    - Verbs are behaviors.

-An **engine** is what coordinates the objects & their control flow.
+An **engine** is what coordinates the objects & their control flow, i.e., it is where the procedural programming goes.

 ---